The work, described honestly.

 Cadence

-“The work should leave the company calmer, faster, and easier to run.”
+“The work should leave the company calmer, faster, and easier to run.
+If it doesn't, send the invoice back.”

 Methodology questions

-A short conversation is usually enough to tell whether the issue is strategic, operational, or just overdue for sharper decisions.
+A thirty-minute call is usually enough to tell whether the problem is strategic, operational, or just a decision that's been deferred long enough to feel structural.